zoheir79/whispey/docs/self-hosting.md

 # 🏠 Self-hosting Guide

-Deploy Obsera on your own infrastructure for complete data control and privacy.
+Deploy Whispey on your own infrastructure for complete data control and privacy.

 ## 📋 Prerequisites